freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-g.md

 ---
 # --description--

-`flex-shrink` is similar to `flex-grow`, but sets the “shrink factor” of a flex item. `flex-shrink` only ends up being applied if the size of all flex items is larger than their parent container.
+`flex-shrink` is similar to `flex-grow`, but sets the "shrink factor" of a flex item. `flex-shrink` only ends up being applied if the size of all flex items is larger than their parent container.
 For example, if our 3 divs from above had a width declaration like: width: 100px, and `.flex-container` was smaller than `300px`, our divs would have to shrink to fit.

 The default shrink factor is `flex-shrink: 1`, which means all items will shrink evenly.
 If you do not want an item to shrink then you can specify `flex-shrink: 0;`.
 You can also specify higher numbers to make certain items shrink at a higher rate than normal.